spyder-ide/spyder/doc/overview.rst

   * documentation may be displayed as an html page thanks to the rich text mode (powered by `sphinx`)

 * :doc:`onlinehelp`: automatically generated html documentation on installed Python modules
-* :doc:`findinfiles`: find string occurences in a directory, a mercurial repository or directly in PYTHONPATH (support for regular expressions and  included/excluded string lists)
+* :doc:`findinfiles`: find string occurrences in a directory, a mercurial repository or directly in PYTHONPATH (support for regular expressions and  included/excluded string lists)
 * :doc:`explorer`
 * :doc:`projectexplorer` (support Pydev project import)